tigerwill90/fox/README.md

 Fox itself implements the `http.Handler` interface which make easy to chain any compatible middleware before the router.
 Moreover, the router provides convenient `fox.WrapF`, `fox.WrapH` and `fox.WrapM` adapter to be use with `http.Handler`.

-The route parameters are being accessed by the wrapped handler through the `context.Context` when the adapter `fox.WrapF` and `fox.WrapH` are used.
+The route parameters can be accessed by the wrapped handler through the `context.Context` when the adapters `fox.WrapF` and `fox.WrapH` are used.

 Wrapping an `http.Handler`
 ```go